GabeScott/standard-works-vault/General Conference/1987 October - To the Fathers in Israel.md

 Second, you have a sacred responsibility to provide spiritual leadership in your family.

 In a pamphlet published some years ago by the Council of the Twelve, we said the following: “Fatherhood is leadership, the most important kind of leadership.
 It has always been so; it always will be so.
-Father, with the assistance and counsel and encouragement of your eternal companion, you preside in the home” (Father, Consider Your Ways, pamphlet, 1973, pp. 4–5).
+Father, with the assistance and counsel and encouragement of your eternal companion, you preside in the home” (*Father, Consider Your Ways,* pamphlet, 1973, pp. 4–5).

 However, along with that presiding position come important obligations.
 We sometimes hear accounts of men, even in the Church, who think that being head of the home somehow puts them in a superior role and allows them to dictate and make demands upon their family.

-The Apostle Paul points out that “the husband is the head of the wife, even as Christ is the head of the church” (Eph.
-5:23; italics added).
+The Apostle Paul points out that “the husband is the head of the wife, *even as* Christ is the head of the church” ([[Ephesians 5.23|Eph.
+5:23]]; italics added).
 That is the model we are to follow in our role of presiding in the home.
 We do not find the Savior leading the Church with a harsh or unkind hand.
 We do not find the Savior treating His Church with disrespect or neglect.
 We do not find the Savior using force or coercion to accomplish His purposes.
 Nowhere do we find the Savior doing anything but that which edifies, uplifts, comforts, and exalts the Church.
 Brethren, I say to you with all soberness, He is the model we must follow as we take the spiritual lead in our families.

 Particularly is this true in your relationship with your wife.

 Here again the counsel from the Apostle Paul is most beautiful and to the point.
-He said simply, “Husbands, love your wives, even as Christ also loved the church” (Eph.
-5:25).
+He said simply, “Husbands, love your wives, even as Christ also loved the church” ([[Ephesians 5.25|Eph.
+5:25]]).

 In latter-day revelation the Lord speaks again of this obligation.
-He said, “Thou shalt love thy wife with all thy heart, and shalt cleave unto her and none else” (D&C 42:22).
+He said, “Thou shalt love thy wife with all thy heart, and shalt cleave unto her and none else” ([[D&C 42.22|D&C 42:22]]).
 To my knowledge there is only one other thing in all scripture that we are commanded to love with all our hearts, and that is God Himself.
 Think what that means!

 This kind of love can be shown for your wives in so many ways.
 First and foremost, nothing except God Himself takes priority over your wife in your life—not work, not recreation, not hobbies.
 Your wife is your precious, eternal helpmate—your companion.